 Term of practical experience

-The period of practical experience may be completed on a full- or part-time basis, but in either case, it lasts 24 months, or its part-time equivalent, and excludes time worked on weekends.
+The period of practical experience may be completed on a full- or part-time basis, but in either case, it lasts a total of 24 months and excludes time worked on weekends.

 The 24-month period of practical experience comprises: